Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters:
 - `blockpos` (`LIST`), default ``

-Description: Returns the Euclidean distance from the ant's current position to the coordinates given as a list `x, y, z`.
+Description: Returns the Euclidean distance from the ant's current position to the coordinates given as a list `[x,y,z]`.

 ### `get_block_xyz`